nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Example & Output:** `import`
 - Step 1.
 Navigate to the Trackermon data you want to import using your OS' native [GUI](#glossary)!
 - Step 2.
 Select the file and click "Open"
-  - Do note that only JSON files can be imported!
+  - Do note that only [JSON](#glossary) files can be imported!
 - Step 3.
 Trackermon will import the selected file and display the imported show list!
   - If there was an error importing the file, Trackermon will display an error message!
+  - For advanced users, feel free to modify Trackermon.json directly!

 <img src="images/Import.png">